 Soar Together @ Air and Space: Exploring Other Worlds

-Our February monthly program is about exploring other worlds and discovering more about this one!
-Programs and activities will highlight our latest exploration on Mars and contemplate other worlds in the universe.
+These family activities are about exploring other worlds and discovering more about this one!
+Programs highlight our latest exploration on Mars and contemplate other worlds in the universe.
 Learners will gain an understanding of the support needed for living on an inhospitable planet and consider what type of world they want to live in through discussions, dance, and more!

 Presented in collaboration with the Smithsonian’s National Museum of Natural History.